Andy Powell: Sale star to switch codes and join Wigan

 Sale's Andy Powell will switch codes at the end of the season to join Super League side Wigan, according to Sharks director of rugby Steve Diamond.

-Diamond had hoped to keep the 31-year-old Wales international forward, who has been with Sale since May 2011, at the Salford City Stadium.
+Diamond had hoped to keep the 31-year-old Wales international forward, who has at the Salford City Stadium.

 But he told BBC Radio Manchester: "Andy won't be with us next year.

 "He's signed for Wigan for three years, although I don't know the in-depth details of the contract."

 The Warriors, who are currently top of Super League, have yet to confirm any deal for Powell has been completed and declined to comment when contacted by BBC Radio Manchester on Tuesday.

 Speaking after Sunday's victory against Wakefield, Wigan's assistant coach Iestyn Harris said: "I don't know anything about that.
 It would be great for Wales but, as for him coming to Wigan, I don't know anything."